rohanharikr/IToy/README.md

 - Crop (All sides)
 - Color correction (Brightness, Contrast, Hue, Saturation)
 - Non-additive (Changes are always based on the original image)
-- Non-destructive (Revert to the original image anytime!)
+- Non-destructive (Revert to the original image anytime)

 ## Installing